 Researchers at the University of Sao Paolo tested veils that were light-colored on the outside and dark on the inside.
 They found that honey bees were significantly less aggressive toward the lighter veil.
 (Source: De Jong, David & Gonçalves, Lionel & Francoy, Tiago.
 (2007).
 A light-colored veil greatly diminishes attacks by Africanized honey bees.
 American Bee Journal.
 147. 153-156.
 Find it here on ResearchGate.)

 However, I would note that the “aggression” in the aforementioned study came after “riling up the colonies.”
-To me, this indicates that IF the bees become defensive, dark colors are more likely point of attack.
+To me, this indicates that IF the bees become defensive, dark colors are a more likely point of attack.
 Despite this information, black veils seem to be the norm.

 By the way, most bee behavior considered “aggressive” is actually the bees being “defensive” and protecting the colony.
 See our article Do Honey Bees Sting? for more information.